AA/PPS 02.03.02 - Conduct of Classes

-Faculty members teaching traditional face-to-face courses are expected to meet each of their scheduled classes for the entire class period.
-Faculty teaching hybrid courses (50- 85 percent online) or fully online courses (85-100 percent online) are expected to engage in structured and direct instruction with students via online and electronic tools in addition to any scheduled face-to-face instruction.
+Faculty members teaching traditional face-to-face courses are expected to meet each of their scheduled classes during the semester for the entire class period.
+Faculty teaching hybrid courses (50–85 percent online) or fully online courses (85–100 percent online) are expected to engage in structured and direct instruction with students via online and electronic tools in addition to any scheduled face-to-face instruction.

-Exceptions should not be made for classes on days immediately before or after holidays and vacations.
-If an instructor must be absent, he or she should inform the department chair/school director so that a substitute may be assigned or an alternative arrangement may be made.
+Exceptions to the class meeting schedule should not be made for classes on days immediately before or after holidays and vacations.
+If an instructor must be absent, he or she should inform the department chair or school director so that a substitute may be assigned, or an alternative arrangement or assignment may be made.

 If a student behaves in a manner that the instructor considers to be discourteous to the instructor or to any member of the class, the instructor may, at his or her discretion, request that the student desist or request that the student leave the classroom.

-If the student’s behavior disrupts the class, the instructor should apply the procedures described under the sections entitled “Classroom Civility” in paragraphs 11-19 and “Suspension from Class” in paragraphs 21-25 in this procedure statement.
-Faculty members who encounter students whose behavior is extremely disruptive or threatening may want to consult with the Threatening Behavior Consultation and Assessment Team described in UPPS No. 07.10.05, Behavior Assessment Team.
+If the student’s behavior disrupts the class, the instructor should apply the procedures described below.
+Faculty members who encounter students whose behavior is extremely disruptive or threatening may want to consult with the Student Behavior Assessment Team described in UPPS No. 07.10.05, Student Behavior Assessment Team.

 repeatedly leaving and entering the classroom without authorization (including coming to class late or leaving early without a valid excuse);